hexojs/hexo/source/docs/server.md

 port: 4000
 ```

 Execute the following command to start the server.
 Press `Ctrl+c` to stop it.
-Add `-p` option to set the port.
+Add `-p/--port` option to set the port.

 ``` bash
 hexo server